razaanees/d3_visualization/README.md

         + Increase font size and line thickness of selected country. _Fixed_
         + Deselect countries after mouse is moved away from the line or label. _Fixed_
         + Add a short description at the top of the page introducing the visualization and describing the filtering options. _Fixed_
+    * Feedback #2
+        + Move the legend below the Country selection buttons. _Fixed_
+        + Use different colors for Country selection buttons and Country labels because they are similar to the legend. _Fixed_
+        + Further decrease opacity of unselected Country labels and lines. _Fixed_
+        + Make the instructions clearer.
+Start with instructions for selecting Country rather than year in the top description. _Fixed_
+        + "It's frustrating when I click the button of a country and then everything resets when I move my mouse down towards the lines." _This was being caused by a buffer region at the top that reset all selections on a mouseover event.
+A visible reset button was added instead of the buffer zone._

 * Resources